 One more thing to consider

 Unrelated to your gut, but just as important, how are you taking care of your skin?
 I recommend a quality oil cleanser and moisturizer.
-My favorite cleanser is the Lavender Lime Oil Cleanser from Helena Lane (use code JOYFUL to get a 5% discount).
+My favourite cleanser is the Lavender Lime Oil Cleanser.

 The good news is your cells only take 28-35 days to renew.
 Healthy skin is only one month away!
 Follow the simple tips suggested in this article to heal your intestines and soon your skin will glow.